-- 1 batch (about 10 cups) Basic Polenta, page 000, freshly made and hot with or without freshly grated Grana Padano, (it will be richer if you include it, but without it is just as good)
+- 1 batch (about 10 cups) Basic Polenta, freshly made and hot with or without freshly grated Grana Padano, (it will be richer if you include it, but without it is just as good) (Basic Polenta Recipe)

 - 4 to 6 cups of any of the following sauces: Mushroom Ragu, Marinara Sauce, or Tomato Sauce

 - 2 tablespoons soft butter, or more, for the baking dish

 - 1 cup Besciamella, optional, (it will render the pasticciata richer and more complex)